Omega 3 Fatty Acids Essential for Your Health

 They also help control your blood pressure.
 Even though the effects aren’t huge, they are still very positive for your heart’s health8.

 Omega-3s lower your chances of getting heart disease.
 They also cut the risk of dying from heart disease suddenly.
 The American Heart Association says they are key to preventing heart problems.
-So, keeping them in your diet is very important for a healthy heart8.
+So, keeping them in your diet is very important for a healthy heart.

 Cardiovascular Benefit Omega-3 Fatty Acid Effect

-Triglyceride levels Reduction7
+Triglyceride levels Reduction

-HDL (good) cholesterol Increase7
+HDL good cholesterol Increase

-Blood pressure Modest decrease8
+Blood pressure Modest decrease

-Cardiovascular disease risk Reduction8
+Cardiovascular disease risk Reduction

-Sudden cardiac death Reduction8
+Sudden cardiac death Reduction

-Blood clot formation Reduction8
+Blood clot formation Reduction

 Omega-3 fatty acids benefits

-“Eating more foods rich in omega-3 is great for your heart.
-It’s an easy and powerful choice for heart health .”
+Eating more foods rich in omega-3 is great for your heart.
+It’s an easy and powerful choice for heart health .

 Omega-3 Fatty Acids and Brain Health